zookz/cordova-plugin-health/README.md

 - When querying for nutrition, HealthKit only returns those stored as correlation.
 To be sure to get all stored quantities, it's better to query nutrients individually (e.g. MyFitnessPal doesn't store meals as correlations).
 - nutrition.vitamin_a is given in micrograms.
 Automatic conversion to international units is not trivial and depends on the actual substance (see [here](https://dietarysupplementdatabase.usda.nih.gov/ingredient_calculator/help.php#q9)).
 - When querying for activities, only events whose startDate and endDate are **both** in the query range will be returned.
+- If you want to query for activity but only want workouts, you can specify the `workouts` datatype, but be aware that this will only be availabe in iOS.

 #### Android quirks